Michatec/MiniFaceBook/README.md

     ```
 4. **Optional:**

-   Go to routes/example oauth.py
+   Go to routes/example_oauth.py

    Paste Your Client ID and Client Secret from the Discord Dev portal.

-   And rename it oauth.py
+   And rename it to oauth.py

 ## Help to translate